-Allows users to use Google Assistant with their managed account on their device.
-Learn more about Google Assistant.
+Allows users to use Discover with their managed account on their device.
+Learn more about Discover.

 Note: Admins for Google Workspace for Education organizations must get parental consent for users under the age of 18 to enable Voice Match and Face Match.
 For more details, go to Manage Face Match and Voice Match.